v-abhi/secured_message/README.md

 Now a executable file named " message " will be created.

-send this file to receiver.
+send/share this file to receiver via any possible medium.
+.
+.
+.
+.
+.
+.